 How to Evolve

 Nothing fancy here.
-Geodude builds around Custapberry for extra utility, Adamant nature for the right stat lean, and a spread EV build EVs.
+Geodude builds around Custapberry for extra utility, Adamant nature for the right stat lean, and spread EVs.
 Sturdy does its job quietly.

 Best Build